Directorate of Public Works

-Weeds- 526-5345.
-Weed control at Fort Carson is performed under contract and through the use of the Self-help Weed Control Program.
+Weeds, 526-5345.
+Weed control at Fort Carson is performed under contract by the DPW operations and maintenance contractor, T&H Services, and through the use of the Self-help Weed Control Program.
 Contracted weed control is generally limited to the managed turf areas and red rock and xeriscape ornamental areas.
 Most other areas are not covered and are controlled through the use of Fort Carson’s Self-help Weed Control Program.
-For information on this program, call the DPW operations and maintenance contractor at 526-5345.
+For information on this program, call the DPW operations and maintenance contractor weed supervisor at 432-8077.

 Weeds (Invasive Species) - See Invasive Species section..

 Wetlands Program, 526-1685.
 The DPW Environmental Division manages both jurisdictional and non-jurisdictional wetlands at Fort Carson and Piñon Canyon Maneuver Site.
 Wetlands management protects wetland values in accordance with numerous federal regulations.
 Wetlands are directly associated with "Waters of the United States" jurisdictions and may require permits to conduct activities in these areas.